 You probably know him from the TV show Castle, and you probably didn’t know that he is also a survivalist also.
 He also has a bug out vehicle and as he knows how to weld he is planning to customize his bug out vehicle with armor plates.
 He was invited to the Conan Tonight show several times and he claimed he was prepping for a zombie apocalypse, he was probably just joking.

 Born 1961 in Canada he is well known for Survivorman television series.
 He is living off the grid with his entire family and has spent several years living off the land.
-He is one of the few real survivalists as unlike most famous survivalists he actually practices what he is teaching and if you have seen the Survivorman series you know he is the real deal.
+He is one of the few real survivalists as unlike most some survivalists he actually practices what he is teaching and if you have seen the Survivorman series you know he is the real deal.
 He is mostly a self-taught survivalist which is an accomplishment in itself.

 Born in Australia he was a famous explorer, back in the days when Antarctica was not fully explored in 1912 he led a small expedition to explore it.
 This was long 300 miles extremely dangerous journey, during which one of his team of 3 fell into a crevasse dragging all their supplies and most of his dogs with him.
 The team member who fell died in the crevasse and as there were no possibility to get back the supplies the two remaining men have decided to head back to basecamp.